Skip to Content

 via Instagram: @norman.the.poogle

-The Poodle Beagle mix has many names: Beagapoo, Beapoo, Beadoodle or even Beaglepoo.
-With all these nicknames, you can probably guess they’re wildly popular Beagle mixes, and for good reason!
+The Poodle Beagle mix has a long list of great names: Beagapoo, Beapoo, Beadoodle or even Beaglepoo.
+With all these nicknames, you can probably guess they’re wildly popular Beagle mixes.
+However, there’s a good reason for their popularity!

 The Poogle is one of the most recognizable Beagle hybrids on the market with their iconic curly Poodle coats.
 However, they tend to vary in size depending on the size variation of the Poodle parent.
 With a Standard Poodle, they’ll be medium-sized dogs.